 H&M Hennes & Mauritz AB

-US apparel imports surged in September as retailers continued to stock up on holiday merchandise amid fears of possible disruption to shipme...
+As retailers made one last push to stock up on holiday merchandise amid fears of possible disruption due to the ongoing dockworkers dispute...

 Garment supplier Echo Sourcing has been building its business in Bangladesh since 2005 and is confident of continued growth in a country that has been rocked by a number of safety issues.
 The company, however, is keen to broaden its horizons and is eyeing potential new markets such as Ethiopia.
 Mark Bannister, head of sustainability and projects, talks to just-style.

 The latest sustainability report released earlier this month by Swedish apparel retailer H&M Hennes & Mauritz highlights the group's achievements over the last year.
 Helena Helmersson, head of sustainability for H&M, spoke with just-style about the company's major milestones, including closed loop clothing, collaboration, and the group's African sourcing plans.

 Swedish fashion retailer H&M has launched its new eco-friendly Conscious Collection, and named actress and humanitarian Olivia Wilde as the new face of the line.